Capture full size still images from video

-Grab high-res pictures from movies to insert into Office documents or emails.
+Grab high-res still pictures from movies and videos to insert into Office documents or emails.

 We’ll show you how to capture or grab a proper, full size, high-resolution still image from a high quality video file then paste that picture into an Office document or Outlook email.